redhat-eets/netgauge/testpmd/README.md

 This image size is around 175M bytes.

-The DPDK version can be changed by using `build-arg` build option, for example, so build 21.11.2,
+The DPDK version can be changed by using `build-arg` build option, for example build 21.11.2,
 ```
 podman build -t testpmd:21.11.2 --build-arg VER=21.11.2 .
 ```